Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 If you are undecided between Cancun and Tulum for your next Mexican vacation, you have landed in the right place.

-Before diving into the details of the Cancun vs Tulum match, I would like to let you know that in terms of services, beaches, and infrastructure, they have it all and both destinations are not short of great things to do.
+Before diving into the details of the Cancun vs Tulum match, I would like to let you know that in terms of services, beaches, and infrastructure, they have it all, and both destinations are not short of great things to do.
 That is very important to mention.

 Cancun vs Tulum – Cancun features and highlights

-Here below I list the highlights of Cancun
+Below, I list the highlights of Cancun

 ✓ Cancun beaches are spectacular, but not all of them are good for swimming.